 Your best bet for creating a good email subject line is to know your audience intimately and cater to their pain points.
-Here are some strategies for writing captivating subject lines is to leverage:
+Here are some strategies for writing captivating subject lines to leverage:

-- Curiosity: Using a curiosity based subject line makes your reader want to click to read your email.
-But be sure to deliver on what your subject line says, otherwise readers will see your message as clickbait and end up in spam.
+- Curiosity: Using a curiosity-based subject line makes your reader want to click to read your email.
+But be sure to deliver on what your subject line says.
+Otherwise, readers will see your message as click bait and end up in spam.

 - Negativity: I know I said it before that your message should be positive.
 But if you use negativity sparingly and strategically, it can also help improve your subject line.

 - Shock: Shocking headlines prompt people to open your messages.
 This strategy is very popular with tabloids because it works.
-But use it sparingly and strategically for best results.
+But use it sparingly and strategically for the best results.

 Create Strong Content

 Microsoft founder Bill Gates wrote an essay in 1996 in which he said that “content is king”.
 Sadly, most online companies don’t have the luxury of running content behemoth sites like the Huffington Post or BuzzFeed that churn out loads of content daily.
 To give your content a chance in the increasingly crowded online space, you must create strong content.
 Only strong content can deliver positive results.
 Creating strong content requires using the right tools.

 When you create great content using tools like this, you position yourself as an expert and increase your readership because Google and other search engines rank strong content high in their search result pages.
 People will want to read your content and share it with friends and colleagues.
 Creating strong content allows you to repurpose and reuse the same content on multiple platforms.